hiddentao/mongo-replica-set/README.md

 rs_515_1429031406166:PRIMARY> show dbs;
 admin  (empty)
 local  0.281GB
 rs_515_1429031406166:PRIMARY>
 ```
 Press `CTRL+C` in the original window to terminate the instances and clean up
 the replica set.

-_If any errors occur during initialisation the command will exit and clean up
+_Note: If any errors occur during initialisation the command will exit and clean up
 the replica set instances and data folders._

+**Single host**

+If you specify the number of hosts as 1 then a single non-replica-set host
+will be launched.

 ### API